Vikings' Cameron Smith says he'll have heart surgery for condition turned up by virus test

 “Earlier this week, I found out I need open heart surgery to fix a bicuspid aortic valve that I was born with,” Smith posted on his Instagram account.
 “Although this will unfortunately end my 2020 season, it is really a blessing that we found this as my heart is severely enlarged and wouldn’t have lasted much longer.”

-Smith, a four-year starter at inside linebacker for USC, said he intends to continue his NFL career.
+Smith, a four-year starter at inside linebacker for Southern California, said he intends to continue his NFL career.
 He appeared in five games as a rookie for the Vikings, playing mostly special teams.

 “There is a surgery that will allow me to continue to play football as soon as I am healed,” Smith wrote.
 “I didn’t think twice about going with that one.
 By no means am I ready to be done playing football.
 There is still so much more I want to accomplish on the field.
 I’m going to attack this like everything else I have in life.
 Already looking forward to the comeback!”